rpiadam/comet/doc/oper-guide/config.rst

 Hostname resolution (DNS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Charybdis uses solely DNS for all hostname/address lookups (no
+FoxComet uses solely DNS for all hostname/address lookups (no
 ``/etc/hosts`` or anything else).
 The DNS servers are taken from
 ``/etc/resolv.conf``.
 If this file does not exist or no valid IP
 addresses are listed in it, the local host (``127.0.0.1``) is used.
 (Note